“When I get older, losing my hair, many years from now

 Such healthy intimate relationships have been shown to improve physical health, protect mental and emotional resilience, and lengthen lives.
 Let’s focus on growing closer to our mates this holiday season!
 It’s well worth the effort.

-If you are interested in talking to Karen Bridges, or one of our other amazing counselors, click here to schedule a session online.
+If you are interested in talking to Karen Bridges, or one of our other amazing therapists, click here to schedule a session online.
 If you feel more comfortable, or have further questions, feel free to call our office at (970) 490-1308 and we will be happy to assist you in finding the right counselor for you.